 The Intel Iris Integrated Xe graphics comes with 96 CUs and has a clock speed of 1.3 GHz.

-Notably, the Intel Iris Xe is faster than the Nvidia MX 350 (dedicated graphics card) that we have seen in several notebooks such as the Mi NoteBook 14 Horizon Edition.
+Notably, the Intel Iris Xe is faster than the Nvidia MX 350 (dedicated graphics card) that we have seen in several notebooks, such as the Mi NoteBook 14 Horizon Edition.

 Intel says it comes with a generational leap in performance with enhanced AI and the best experience in productivity, creation, gaming, and entertainment.

-Only the new i5 and i7 chips will have this graphic card, while i3 models will still come with the old Intel’s UHD graphics.
+The new i5 and i7 chips will have this graphic card, while i3 models will still come with the old Intel’s UHD graphics.